-Penta Holding Limited prepares the consolidated financial statements for all groups of reporting entities in the Consolidation Group.
-Penta Holding Limited has its registered office at Agias Fylaxeos & Polygnostou, 212, C&I CENTER, 2nd floor, P.C.
+The ultimate parent company is Penta Holding Limited, with its registered office at Agias Fylaxeos & Polygnostou, 212, C&I CENTER, 2nd floor, P.C.
 3082, Limassol, Cyprus.

-The consolidated financial statements are available at Penta Holding Limited.
-They are deposited with the Commercial Register administered by the Department of Registrar of Companies and Official Receiver, which has its registered office at Makarios Avenue, Xenios Building, PC 1427 Nicosia, Cyprus.
+The consolidated financial statements are available at Penta Investments Limited.
+They are deposited with the Commercial Register administered by the Ministry of Commerce, Industry and Tourism, Department of Registrar of Companies and Official Receiver Nicosia, with its registered office at Makarios Avenue, Xenios Building, PC 1427 Nicosia, Cyprus.